 The causes of Sensory Processing Disorder

 What causes Sensory Processing Disorder is a pressing question for every parent of a child with SPD.
-Many worry that they are somehow to blame for their child's sensory issues.
+Many worries that they are somehow to blame for their child’s sensory issues.

 “Is it something I did?” parents want to know.

 The causes of SPD are among the subjects that researchers at Sensory Processing Disorder Foundation and their collaborators elsewhere have been studying.
 Preliminary research suggests that SPD is often inherited.
 If so, the causes of SPD are coded into the child’s genetic material.
 Prenatal and birth complications have also been implicated, and environmental factors may be involved.

 Of course, as with any developmental and/or behavioral disorder, the causes of SPD are likely to be the result of factors that are both genetic and environmental.
 Only with more research will it be possible to identify the role of each.

 A summary of research into causation and prevalence is contained in Sensational Kids: Hope and Help for Children With Sensory Processing Disorder (New York: Perigee, 2006).

 Emotional and other impacts of Sensory Processing Disorder